Western bosses withdraw from Russian economic conference

 Sanctions have already been imposed in reaction to Russia’s annexation of Crimea.

-Over a dozen Western business leaders, including Goldman Sachs Chief Executive Lloyd Blankfein, remain on the program but sources close to some of the companies said, other bosses planned to pull out.
+Over a dozen Western business leaders, including Goldman Sachs Chief Executive Lloyd Blankfein, remain on the programme but sources close to some of the companies said, other bosses planned to pull out.

 White House spokesman Jay Carney said earlier this month that U.S. officials had been discussing the event, Russia’s answer to the Davos World Economic Forum, with business leaders, and had made it clear that attending would not be appropriate given “flagrant violations of a sovereign nation’s territorial integrity.”

-Business sources said the withdrawal of CEOs from the forum, which is held “under the auspices” of the president, according to its website, could be seen as a sleight by Russian President Vladimir Putin and could damage their companies’ businesses in Russia.
+Business sources said the withdrawal of CEOs from the forum, which is held “under the auspices” of the president, according to its website, could be seen as a sleight by Putin and could damage their companies’ businesses in Russia.

 “I am sure that the forum will be held in a friendly atmosphere and that any withdrawals will not spoil the atmosphere,” said Deputy Minister of Economic Development Sergey Belyakov in a video interview posted on the St Petersburg forum’s website.